They are bony projections that develop at the edges of bones, usually where two bones meet.

 If the painful symptoms of the osteophytes reduce the patient’s quality of life, having a clear definition of the condition can give the knowledge and tranquility needed to start an effective treatment plan.

 The denomination of “bony spurs” does not adapt to the form of the affection since they are not sharp nor have a spur; these are smooth growths of additional bone.

 Osteophytes can have detrimental effects on the health and function of the spine.

-Basically, the body produces osteophytes in response to a degenerated spine.
+The body produces osteophytes in response to a degenerated spine.

 These bony spurs can infringe the foraminal spaces through which the spinal nerves pass and cause painful nerve compression.

 Wear and tear over time and osteoarthritis are the leading causes of bone spurs or osteophytes.